 Fail2ban is an intrusion prevention system.
-It monitors different log files of the server to block suspicious IPv4 or IPv6 addresses (e.g. too many login attempts, scanning for certain files, usage of blacklisted HTTP methods).
+It monitors different log files of the server to block suspicious IPv4 or IPv6 addresses (e.g., too many failed login attempts, bot-like scanning for certain file types, usage of blacklisted HTTP methods).
 Administrators can use regular expressions to customize standard configuration (so-called “jails”).

 OWASP ModSecurity CRS